sizespectrum/therMizer/README.md

 `ocean_temp` is an array that has temperature(s) in degrees Celsius for each `realm`.
 It can be a vector, if temperature is constant over time, or an array for dynamic temperatures.
 If you're using time-varying temperature, the array will have the dimensions of `time` $\times$ `realm`.

+`n_pp` is an array that has numerical plankton abundance for each size class. therMizer will convert these abundances to densities for use within mizer. `n_pp` can be a vector, if these abundances are constant over time, or an array for a dynamic resource.
+If you're using time-varying plankton, the array will have the dimensions of `time` $\times$ `w`.

 ## Sample code for preparing parameters and input